knowler/dotfiles/README.md

 ### Generating Nerd Font for Dank Mono (used in Alacritty)

 I still need to write out the instructions for this.
-For now, if you don’t have the Nerd Font, then run apply the patch and just don’t commit the change:
+For now, if you don't have the Nerd Font, then run apply the patch and just don't commit the change:

 ```bash
 dots patch no-nerd-font